CliMA/CloudMicrophysics.jl/docs/src/MicrophysicsNonEq.md

   D_v = \frac{K}{\rho c_p}.
 \end{equation}
 ```
-If we then assume that the supersaturation ``S`` can be approximated by the specific humidities (this is only exactly true for mass mixing ratios):
+If we then assume that the supersaturation ``S`` can be approximated by the specific contents (this is only exactly true for mass mixing ratios):
 ```math
 \begin{equation}
     S_l = \frac{q_{vap}}{q_{sl}},